AtomotosGame/ColoringBook/README.md

-2) when you press back from the image gallery it should take you back to the categories
+fixed 2) when you press back from the image gallery it should take you back to the categories

+??
 3) When you color something it doesn't save for some reason